Manga Bible (series): Production

 The Manga Bible series is the creation of Next, a non-profit organization created in 2006 to produce and distribution biblically-based manga series for distribution in a multitude of languages worldwide.
 Next was formed by Roald Lidal, general director of New Life League Japan, pulling together manga publishing and printing professionals from Japan, and includes Japanese manga artists and other professionals in the manga industry.

 Lidal created the Manga Bible series in order to "reach children who might resist traditional Bible translations and never attend a church."
 When he first announced his vision, it was met with some derision, with other Christians feeling the books would be insulting to the gospel.
-Lidal was persistent, and continued his vision to produce the six book series, with four covering the Old Testament and two covering the New Testament portions of the Christian Bible.
+Lidal was persistent, and continued his vision to produce the six book series, with three covering the Old Testament and three covering the New Testament portions of the Christian Bible.

 Each book in the series is initially written in Japanese by Christian Japanese artists, then translated to additional languages and published by regional religious publishers.
-Each language edition is reviewed by members of regional bible societies before publication, to ensure accurate translation.
+Each language edition is reviewed by members of regional Bible societies before publication, to ensure accurate translation.

 Media

 The first book of the series, Manga Messiah, was scripted by Hidenori Kumai and illustrated by Kelly Kozumi Shinozawa.
 Though initially written in Japanese, the English edition was published first, premiering in the United Kingdom and the Philippines in 2006.
 In North America, Tyndale House purchased the English rights for all the books in the series, publishing Manga Messiah in September 2007.
 COMIX35 acted as the English consultants for translating the Japanese editions into English.
 The Spanish language editions are being published by the American Bible Society.
 The Japanese language edition was published in Japan in February 2008.
-All 6 volumes of the Japanese versions were made available as a box set on April 12, 2021.
-After the completion of the 6th volume, Manga Majesty, the volume reading were arranged according to the Old Testament and the New Testament in the order of Manga Mutiny, Manga Melech, Manga Messengers, Manga Messiah, Manga Metamorphosis, and Manga Majesty respectively.
+All six volumes of the Japanese versions were made available as a box set on April 12, 2021.
+After the completion of the sixth volume, Manga Majesty, the volume reading were arranged according to the Old Testament and the New Testament in the order of Manga Mutiny, Manga Melech, Manga Messengers, Manga Messiah, Manga Metamorphosis, and Manga Majesty respectively.